 Remarketing Lists for Search Ads (RLSAs)

-Google AdWords offer remarketing lists for search ads (RLSAs) that allow you to customise your search ad campaigns for people who have visited your webpage in the past.
+Google Ads offer remarketing lists for search ads (RLSAs) that allow you to customise your search ad campaigns for people who have visited your webpage in the past.
 You can use RLSA’s for visitors who leave your website and then use Google search to find similar products or services.

 There are two ways to effectively implement RLSA’s: